kevinpurdy/kevinpurdy.github.io/_posts/2018-08-25-currently-digging-vol-3.markdown

 + The apps you install show up as app icons in your Chromebook launcher, so you can launch them even if you can't remember their command-line name (this happens more than it should).
 + You can get at your Linux-land files from the Chrome file explorer.
 There's even a little penguin icon to mark their location in the sidebar.
 No more having to `mv draft_of_this_post.markdown` to a location I can't remember in `/home`.

-So now I've got this little [Solarized-blue](https://ethanschoonover.com/solarized/) side window on my Chromebook, where I can manage my calendar appointments and to-do lists.
+So now I've got this little [Solarized-blue](https://ethanschoonover.com/solarized/) side window on my Chromebook, where I can manage my [calendar appointments](https://github.com/insanum/gcalcli) and [to-do lists](https://www.davidwaring.net/projects/rtm.html).
 Sometimes I feel weird and want to write something in SublimeText.

-It's all pretty wonderful.
+Feeling like I _can_ manage my stuff makes me actually _manage_ my stuff and be a bit more productive and focused.
+Well, except when I'm researching new bash scripts for improving them.
+Ahem.

 ### "TV" and Such